serdeliverance/x-mentor/README.md

 ![Alt text](diagrams/leader-board.png?raw=true "Leader Board Flow")

-When the user request for the leader board data, we first look at `Redis` for the time series keys.
+When the user request for the leaderboard data, we first look at `Redis` for the time series keys.
 For each key, we use `Redis TimeSeries` to get the range of samples in a time window of three months performing sum aggregation.
 That way we can get the accumulated watching hour of every student.
 After that we select the top 5 based on that metric and retrieve the board.

 ## How it works?